Voxel Gear Interaction Lab

 What It Tests

 The primary question is whether full 1:1:4 coupling produces interaction signatures that remain separable from the controls.
-The experiment compares passive behaviour, unguided x:x:x behaviour, axial coupling, axial-plus-precession coupling and full 1:1:4 coupling.
+The experiment compares passive behaviour, mechanically decoupled x:x:x behaviour, axial coupling, axial-plus-precession coupling and full 1:1:4 coupling.

 The test matrix also changes object count and field depth.
 Fixed sets of 1, 2, 4 and 9 bodies are available, along with seeded random sets.
 Field depth can be set to z = 1, 3, 7 or 11.
 If full coupling is indistinguishable from axial or off modes, the register is not yet doing useful work.
 That is the falsifier, plain and useful.